 HR Reporting Tools

 HR measurements are best tracked on HR reporting tools.
 These tools can feed from various HR systems and compile data and information.
-HR platforms, such as PeopleSpheres, bring together various HR processes and can simplify the reporting process, enabling data to be tracked on one system and reported out accordingly.
+HR platforms, such as PeopleSpheres, bring together various HR processes and can simplify the reporting process.
+This enables data to be tracked on one system and reported out accordingly.
 Alternatively, an organization’s HR function might include a role or responsibility completely focused on HR data and reporting, coordinating all data and distributing it accordingly.

-HR dashboards build on HR reporting, serving to communicate and present HR data and benchmarking in a clear and consistent way.
+HR dashboards build on HR reporting, communicating and presenting HR data and benchmarking in a clear and consistent way.
 Some HR platforms also offer HR dashboard functionality, such as PeopleSpheres.
 HR dashboards are especially useful for presenting information to people less acquainted with HR processes, such as senior organizational leadership (who also might be too busy to spend time reading through long reports) or for junior employees in attendance of meetings.

 Although HR dashboards are great for transferring information, it is more than a communication tool: it enhances the employee experience.
 Employee dashboards allow both employees and managers to gain meaningful insight to support and guide strategic decisions.
-It enables you to keep track of employees’ performance reviews, compensations and benefits, and recruitment which will ultimately help organize all your HR functions.
+It enables you to keep track of employees’ performance reviews, compensations and benefits, and recruitment.

 HR metrics are an essential part of a modern HR team.
-HR leaders often refer to themselves as HR business partners, working alongside the business and supporting critical decisions with analytics and reports – the role of HR metrics in this is undeniable.
+HR leaders often refer to themselves as HR business partners.
+They work alongside the business and supporting critical decisions with analytics and reports.
+Thus, the role of HR metrics in this is undeniable.

-Knowing which HR metrics to use is a challenging thing to consider and will depend on the nature of your business and the challenges it is facing.
+Knowing which HR metrics to use can be challenging and will depend on the nature of your business.
 Nevertheless, it helps to have a suite of different metrics which focus on different areas of HR.
-HR leaders should work these into goals that are set for managers and HR departments, analyzed through thorough and informative reporting, and presented in concise and clear dashboards which demonstrate to the entire organization the impact and benefits that a data-driven HR team can offer.
+HR leaders should work these into goals that are set for managers and HR departments.
+They should also be analyzed through informative reporting, and presented in concise and clear dashboards.
+These should demonstrate to the entire organization the impact and benefits that a data-driven HR team can offer.